Stop Chasing Projects—Start Building Capital

 Greg Galle

-What if I told you most organizations aren’t actually managing their innovation efforts—they’re with them?
+What if I told you most organizations aren’t actually managing their innovation efforts—they’re gambling with them?

 Daniel Buritica